Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 ## Granting a user permissions to view account logs by using the command line
 {: #grant_permissions_commandline}

 To grant a user permissions to view and manage account logs, you must grant the user an IAM role.
-For more information about IAM roles and what tasks are enabled by role to work with the {{site.data.keyword.loganalysisshort}} service, see [Bluemix IAM roles](/docs/services/CloudLogAnalysis/security_ov.html#iam_roles).
+For more information about IAM roles and what tasks are enabled by role to work with the {{site.data.keyword.loganalysisshort}} service, see [IAM roles](/docs/services/CloudLogAnalysis/security_ov.html#iam_roles).

 This operation can be performed only by the account owner.